nickbalan/movie-app-v1/README.md

 # Objective
 Using React, build the client-side for an application called MyFlix based on an existing server-side code (REST API and database).

+## Context
+Client-side development hasn’t always been so prominent.
+In the past, web pages would be generated on the server-side and sent to the browser, resulting in a poor user experience.
+But thanks to modern browsers and libraries such as React, the client-side of an application is today considered to be just as important as the server-side.

 ## My Role
 - Full-Stack Web Developer